bridgyjake/sunrise-behavioral-health-analytics/README.md

 - What drove the revenue decline between 2022 and 2023?
 - Which providers are performing efficiently, and which represent operational risk?
 - Are patients being retained year-over-year, or is the clinic losing its existing base?
-- What is driving patient discharges — clinical completion or external factors like insurance denial?
+- What is driving patient discharges—clinical completion or external factors like insurance denial?
 - Which patient populations represent the highest utilization and financial risk?

 ---